nachotacos69/GE2Extra/README.md

 # GE2Extra
-### GOD EATER 2 Extraction Tool (No Repack)
+### GOD EATER 2 [NPJH50832] Extraction Tool (No Repack)

-~ Supports: 1.30 - 1.40 Versions (atleast on my testings with bugs/errors along the way)
+~ Supports: 1.30 - 1.40 Versions (atleast on my testings with bugs/errors along the way).

-This tool is mostly and represents extracting many files as possible within their contents No Repack supported due to complexity
+~ This tool is mostly and represents extracting many files as possible within their contents No Repack supported due to complexity

 ~ I made this for fun and feel free to modify for your own desires.